opauth/opauth/README.md

   Refer to [wiki](https://github.com/uzyn/opauth/wiki) for contribution guide and inform us when your work is ready.

 - Plugins for more PHP frameworks and CMSes
-  eg. CodeIgniter, Symfony, WordPress, Drupal, etc.
+  eg. Symfony, Laravel, WordPress, Drupal, etc.

 - Guides & tutorials
   On how to implement Opauth on CakePHP app, etc.